Code of Conduct for Members of the Commission

 - be vigilant, identify and enquire into any conflict or potential conflict of interest

-- disclose to the President or Commission Secretary any real or potential conflict of interest which may arise in the context of their functions; members can also seek an opinion from the Office of the Conflict of Interest and Ethics Commissioner
+- disclose to the President or Commission Registrar any real or potential conflict of interest which may arise in the context of their functions; members can also seek an opinion from the Office of the Conflict of Interest and Ethics Commissioner

 - avoid involvement in activities that are, or could appear to be incompatible with their role as a Commission member or that could call into question their independent exercise of judgment, integrity and impartiality